Last Updated: August, 2015

-India is one of the world's leading producers of tea - 23 per cent share by volume in 2011.
-The tea produced in India is among the finest in the world owing to strong geographical indications, heavy investments in tea processing units, continuous innovation, augmented product mix and strategic market expansion.
-The main growing regions lie in Northeast India, including Assam, the Darjeeling district and the Dooars region of North Bengal, and in the Nilgiris in south India.
+Indian tea is among the finest in the world owing to strong geographical indications, heavy investments in tea processing units, continuous innovation, augmented product mix and strategic market expansion.
+The main tea-growing regions are in Northeast India (including Assam) and in north Bengal (Darjeeling district and the Dooars region).
+Tea is also grown on a large scale in the Nilgiris in south India.
 India is one of the world’s largest consumers of tea, with about three-fourths of the country’s total produce consumed locally.

 Tea Board of India